Steak Tartare 101: The Raw Facts about Your Burning Questions

 In English, beef tartare and steak tartare are sometimes used interchangeably to refer to the same dish.

-In French, there are also many ways to refer to beef and steak tartare.
+In French, there are also many terms for a raw beef tartare dish.
 Here are a few ways you’ll find people refer to this dish in French restaurants and recipes you can find online.

 1. Tartare de boeuf (tartare of beef): This is the most common French term for beef tartare.